 Are forests super organisms connected "in a network" by mushrooms?

-Mycorrhizae support the productivity of the entire ecosystem, stimulating some mushroom enthusiasts to reimagine forests as superorganisms connected through a "woody web" of mushrooms.
+Mycorrhizae support the productivity of the entire ecosystem, stimulating some mushroom enthusiasts to reimagine forests as superorganisms linked through a "woody web" of mushrooms.

 This is an intriguing idea, but the comparison with the internet may not be perfect.
-For starters, it does the mushrooms themselves wrong: unlike the internet, mushrooms generate their own information through active interactions with their plant partners.
+To begin with, it does the mushrooms themselves wrong: unlike the internet, mushrooms generate their own information through active interactions with their plant partners.
 Second, the computer metaphor is often adopted by those who attribute almost supernatural properties to mushrooms, which is why fungal behavior has often (wrongly) been relegated to the margins of 'real' science.

 Those who study animal behavior do so without referring to the molecular interactions of their muscles; likewise, mycologists can learn a lot about mushrooms simply by paying more attention to what they do.